Click here to view our Part Time Course Guide

 If you are looking to further your qualifications or career prospects you have options!
 Bear in mind that even courses listed as 'full time' will only require you to be in college for a maximum of two and a half days a week during term time.

-i) Enrol on a Further Education course
+ii) Enrol on a Full Time course

-ii) Look at an Access to Higher Education course, designed for those who have few or no formal qualifications but who would like to study at university level (higher education)
+iii) Look at an Access to Higher Education course, designed for those who have few or no formal qualifications but who would like to study at university level (higher education)

-iii) Expand your professional qualifications with our Business Training courses
+iv) Expand your professional qualifications with our Business Training courses

 What level is right for me?